Limited exposure limits student outcomes and opportunities.

 No Depth of Knowledge.

 Without a seamless progression of rigorous courses, students jump between topical areas rather than developing mastery.
-Lacking depth of knowledge and coding fluency, they are unable to take advantage of career and college opportunities.
+Lacking depth of knowledge and coding fluency, they will not be prepared to compete for jobs in the coding industry.

 Not For Every Student.